Image SEO can be a game-changer for your business.

 denzel washington query, you should gather different photos of him and put them together on one page.

 Here’s another example: let’s say you’re trying to rank for the query

 checklist illustration.
 Including different illustrations containing checklists helps all these images rank better.
 Please note that these illustrations should be showing roughly the same thing, in this case a list of checkboxes.

 This is one of the reasons Pinterest has been so successful at driving organic traffic through images - they’re hosting millions of images, and their users neatly categorize them too.
 This is a text book example of how including related images helps you rank.

 We undertook a large-scale image optimization campaign across at FreshBooks.
 We followed standard best practices like alt tags and surrounding images with text, but we came to some interesting conclusions once we were into the campaign.
 We realized that Google definitely uses machine learning to interpret images.
 We found that by making our images more similar to the top ranking results, we in turn were able to rank better.
 This may not be easy to do in every case, but in our case we were trying to rank images of invoices.
 The images that had more boxes and lines performed better than the prettier invoices that featured beautiful images.

 Once we found the recipe to success, we also doubled down on the sheer number of images we included on the page and this is where we saw another significant boost.
 Our theory is that if you give Google more choice, it is more likely to select images from your site and display them in the image pack.

-Text that’s in close proximity to images adds to their relevance from a search engine’s point of view, and it helps users better understand the images.
+Text that’s in close proximity to images adds to their relevance from a search engine’s point of view, and it helps users better understand the content.